 The Middle Path – is all about balancing acceptance and change.
 It emphasizes that things aren’t always black and white or right and wrong.
 This skill helps you more effectively manage extreme patterns of thought and behavior to achieve greater balance in life.

-You will choose among several DBT training groups in our Transitional Living Program.
+You will participate in DBT skills and therapy groups in our Transitional Living Program.
 They will teach you how to control emotions, impulsivity, self-damaging behaviors, and interpersonal disorganization.
 Our specialized, DBT-trained team staff includes psychiatrists, social workers, nurses and counselors.

-In addition to the transitional living program, Silver Hill offers a number of Intensive Outpatient Programs for DBT including: the DBT Skills Group, Women’s DBT and Safe Relationships, and the Adolescent Intensive Outpatient Program.
+In addition to the transitional living program, Silver Hill offers a number of Intensive Outpatient Programs for DBT including: Adult, Young Adult (18-21), and Adolescent (13-17) Skills Groups plus DBT for Substance Use Disorders and Women’s DBT & Safe Relationships.